8bitfred/retro-fred/README.md

 Android
 -------

-The Android build needs the source distributions of SDL and SDL_image.
+The Android build needs the source distributions of SDL, SDL_image and SDL_mixer.
 The SDL source code needs to be patched with patch-SDL2-2.29.3-aaudio-buffer-size.patch to ensure that the audio buffer gets set correctly.

-First, apply the patch (<SDL2_SOURCE> and <SDL2_IMAGE_SOURCE> are the directories of the source distributions of the SDL and SDL_image libraries):
+First, apply the patch (<SDL2_SOURCE>, <SDL2_IMAGE_SOURCE> and <SDL2_MIXER_SOURCE> are the directories of the source distributions of the SDL, SDL_image and SDL_mixer libraries):

 ```
     RETROFRED_ROOT=$(pwd); (cd <SDL2_SOURCE>; patch -p1 <$RETROFRED_ROOT/android/patch-SDL2-2.29.3-aaudio-buffer-size.patch)